 To remain in good standing and graduate, a student must maintain a GPA of 2.5 or higher in computer science classes (at the 2000 level and above), as well as an overall University GPA of 2.5 or higher.
 Students whose GPA in either of these categories falls below 2.5 are placed on probation and given conditions for returning to good standing, which are specified in written communication to the student.

-The first semester of probation is called the warning semester.
-During this semester, the student retains Full Major Status (FMS) and all rights associated with that demarcation.
-Probationary students should meet with a CS academic advisor before registering for the semester's classes.
+The first semester of probation is called the warning semester and does not affect a student's ability to enroll in future CS courses.
+Probationary students should meet with a CS academic advisor before registering for the semester's classes and should follow the recommended advice from the CS Undergraduate Committee.

 Directly after grades for the extended probation semester are posted, it is the responsibility of the student to petition the School of Computing Undergraduate Committee to be reinstated.
-At the time of the petition, if the student shows that their continuing GPAs (both cumulative and CS) are above 2.5, the student is reinstated to FMS.
+At the time of the petition, if the student shows that their continuing GPAs (both cumulative and CS) are above 2.5, the student status is reinstated.
 Alternatively, students who have not met this requirement, but have made strong gains toward it, may petition for an additional semester of extended probation.

 A student who has previously been on probation and then removed from probation, but is once again placed on probation, is placed in the extended probation category by default and has only a single semester to improve their GPA.
 Such students are strongly encouraged to meet with the Director of Undergraduate Studies about the best path for returning to good standing.